 Step 1: Get more people involved and craft your strategy

-If broadening the involvement seems impossible at this point, then you should make sure to get started anyway.
+If broadening the involvement seems impossible at this point, then you should get started anyway.
 Taking the first step towards this change, however small, is key.
 In this case, start with small, manageable steps and by educating your team across all departments.
 Tailor training and awareness programs to the specific roles within your organization, recognizing that designers, developers, project managers, and stakeholders will have different learning needs.

 Step 2: Consider usability for all